Bellinzoni/Widgetic/readme.txt

 = What is Widgetic? =

 Widgetic for WordPress is a plugin that connects your WordPress site to Widgetic, so you will need to have a Widgetic account first.
-Widgetic is a widget publishing tool that allows you to create customisable widgets using a simple WYSIWYG Editor.
+Widgetic is a widget publishing tool that allows you to create customizable widgets using a simple WYSIWYG Editor.
 Widgetic is absolutely free for up to 5 widgets, with unlimited number of uses (for example you can create hundreds of widgets based on the Image Zoom Widget).
 Widgetic is a great choice if you want to engage your users.

 If you do not have a Widgetic account, [create one here in 20 seconds](https://widgetic.com?ref=wp).

-The widgets are hosted on our platform and we continously improve them based on user feedback.
+The widgets are hosted on our platform and we continuously improve them based on user feedback.
 To add a widget to your site, we use embed codes, just like YouTube.

 Find out more at: [https://www.widgetic.com](https://widgetic.com?ref=wp).